riazul701/dev-notes/Hardware/_Safety/Rice-Cooker-Shocks.md

 ## Notes

 * Be aware from rice cooker electric shocks.

-* Do not use metal spoon in rice cookier, as it conducts electricity.
+* Do not use metal spoon in rice cooker, because it conducts electricity.